eshanama18/Hackathon/README.md

 \#Customer Changes

 -   To Be Completed
     -   footer
-    -
+    -   navbar gone (?)
 -   Time to Complete
     -   By Monday
 -   Help to Make Changes
     -   None